+Project

+SR Segment Offset

-Project_______Segment_____Offset SR_____Offset Team Members Date
+Team Members

+Date

-Item Considerations Check Comments 1.
-Consistency with Bicycle/Pedestrian Planning Documents Is the transportation facility included in or related to bicycle and pedestrian facilities identified in a master plan?
-MPO/RPO bike/ped plan.
+Item Considerations Check Comments

+1. Consistency with Is the transportation facility included in CHOCK Commonto

+Bicycle/Pedestrian or related to bicycle and pedestrian

+Planning Documents facilities identified in a master plan?

+Training Bocaments MPO/RPO bike/ped plan.

 Local planning documents.

 BicyclePA Routes.

+Statewide Bicycle and Pedestrian

+Master Plan.

-Statewide Bicycle and Pedestrian Master Plan.
-Will the transportation facility provide continuity and linkages with existing or proposed bicycle/pedestrian facilities?
-Is the transportation facility included in or related to a regional/local recreational plan?
+Will the transportation facility provide

+continuity and linkages with existing or

+proposed bicycle/pedestrian facilities?

+Is the transportation facility included in

+or related to a regional/local recreational

+plan?

 Rails-to-Trails.

 Greenways.

 Local, State, National Parks.

-2. Existing and Future Usage Do bicycle/pedestrian groups regularly use the transportation facility?
+2. Existing and Future Do bicycle/pedestrian groups regularly

+Usage use the transportation facility?

 Bike clubs.

 Bicycle commuters.

-Hiking, walking, or running clubs.
-Skateboarding or rollerblading groups.
+• Hiking, walking, or running clubs.

+Skateboarding or rollerblading

+groups.

 Bicycle touring groups.

 General tourism/sightseeing.

-Does the existing transportation facility provide the only convenient transportation connection/linkage between land uses in the local area or region?
-Could the transportation facility have favorable or unfavorable impacts upon the bike tourism/economy of an area/ region?
-Consider: Chamber of CommerceTourism Promotion Agencies.
-Are there physical or perceived impediments to bicycle or pedestrian use of the transportation facility?
-Is there a higher than normal incidence of 3.
-Safety bicycle/pedestrian crashes in the area?
-Is the transportation facility in a high- density land use area that has pedestrian/ bike/motor vehicle traffic?
+Does the existing transportation facility

+provide the only convenient

+transportation connection/linkage

+between land uses in the local area or

+region?

+Could the transportation facility have

+favorable or unfavorable impacts upon

+the bike tourism/economy of an area/

+region?
+Consider:

+Local businesses

+Chamber of Commerce

+Tourism Promotion Agencies.

+Are there physical or perceived

+impediments to bicycle or pedestrian use

+of the transportation facility?

+Is there a higher than normal incidence of

+2 0 0 bicycle/pedestrian crashes in the area?

+3. Safety Is the transportation facility in a high-

+density land use area that has pedestrian/

+bike/motor vehicle traffic?

 Item Considerations Check Comments

 3. Safety (continued) Is there a high amount of crossing activity

-- at intersections?
+( at intersections?

 Midblock

 Night crossing activity

 Adequate lighting.

 Would the transportation facility (and all

 users) benefit from widened or improved

 shoulders or improved markings

 (shoulders, crosswalks)?

 4. Community and Is the transportation facility in a city,

 Land Use town, or village?

 Is the transportation facility within/near a

 community or neighborhood?

 Is the transportation facility the "main

 street" in a community or town?

 Could bicycle or pedestrian usage impact

 economic development?

 Are sidewalks needed in the area?

 • Presence of worn paths along the

 facility.

-Adjacent land uses generate
+Adjacent land uses generate Adjacent land uses generate Adjacent land uses generate Adjacent land uses generate

 pedestrian traffic.

-Possible linkages/continuity with
+Possible linkages/continuity with other podestrion facilities

 other pedestrian facilities.
 Is the transportation facility a link

-between complimentary land uses?
+Is the transportation facility a link between complimentary land uses?

-• Residential and commercial.
+Residential and commercial.

 Residential and business.

 Is the transportation facility in close

 proximity to hospitals, elderly care

 facilities, or the residences or businesses

 of persons with disabilities?

-Is the transportation facility within or near educational buildings?
+Is the transportation facility within or

+near educational buildings?

 Is the transportation facility in close

 proximity to transit stops or multi-modal

 centers (including airports, rail stations,

 intercity bus terminals, and water ports)?

 5. Transit Is the transportation facility on a transit

 route?

-Is the transportation facility near park-
+Is the transportation facility near park- and-ride lots?

-and-ride lots?

 Are there existing or proposed bicycle

 racks, shelters or parking available?
 Are

 there bike racks on buses?

 6. Traffic Calming Is the community considering traffic

-C calming as a possible solution to speeding
+calming as a possible solution to speeding

 and cut-through traffic?